-Review: Writing Infrastructure as code with “Terraform up and running” by Yevgeniy Brikman.
+Review: Writing Infrastructure as Code with “Terraform Up & Running” by Yevgeniy Brikman.

 If you’re familiar with DevOps, you’ve probably been introduced to building immutable infrastructure with Hashicorp’s tool, Terraform.
 Originally, I used AWS CloudFormation but switched right after learning about Terraform.
 Essentially, Terraform is designed specifically for one purpose: to provision infrastructure.
 Yevgeniy’s book takes you from beginner to advanced in 170 pages.